 鯵切 (Horse Mackerel Cutter)

-A small deba variant sized for small fish — mackerel, sardines, horse mackerel (aji), small sea bream.
-A full deba is oversized and awkward for these fish; the ajikiri works efficiently at smaller scale.
+A small deba variant sized for small fish: mackerel, sardines, horse mackerel (aji), and small sea bream.
+A full deba is oversized and awkward for these fish, while the ajikiri works efficiently at smaller scale.

-Useful in any kitchen that breaks down small whole fish regularly.
-Less essential where a small deba (ko-deba) is already present.
+It is useful in any kitchen that breaks down small whole fish regularly, and less essential where a small deba (ko-deba) is already on hand.

 Unagisaki